wenxin0418/EnglishStudy/README.md

 Changes
 Add design, add the ability to learn English through videos and songs.
 Added double speed and pause functions by asking English learning friends

+Meed to be done
+Dictionary should be more completed. music player should have lyric.